dusk-network/Poseidon252/README.md

 ## Documentation

-This crate contains info about all of the functions that the library provides as well as the documentation regarding the data structures that it exports.
+This crate contains info about all the functions that the library provides as well as the documentation regarding the data structures that it exports.
 To check it, please feel free to go to the [documentation page](https://dusk-network.github.io/Poseidon252/poseidon252/index.html)